trw24/Atlas-Messenger-iOS/README.md

 #### For Demo Purposes only

 Atlas Messenger is an example application built by [Layer](https://layer.com/) to showcase the capabilities of [Atlas](https://github.com/layerhq/Atlas-iOS).
 You may be tempted to directly integrate Atlas Messenger code straight into your app as a shortcut, but this is not recommended.
 Developers that have tried to directly integrate Atlas Messenger code into existing apps without fully understanding how Layer concepts like User Authentication work end up frustrated and confused.
-3 important things to note about the Atlas Messenger project:
+Three important things to note about Atlas Messenger:

 1. Atlas Messenger uses an Layer identity server and token provider designed to only be used with this project.
 You must use your own identity server and token provider.
 For more information, check out our [Authentication Guide](https://developer.layer.com/docs/ios/guides).
 1. Atlas Messenger has a cap of only 20 users.
 1. The Layer identity server does not work with production app id's.

-The most basic integration of Atlas involves subclassing `ATLConversationListViewController` (the conversation list), `ATLConversationViewController` (the conversation view), the `ATLParticipantTableViewController` (the participant), and `ATLParticipant` (a user model).
+The most basic integration of Atlas involves implementing the following protocols:
+* `ATLConversationListViewController` (the conversation list)
+* `ATLConversationViewController` (the conversation view)
+* `ATLParticipantTableViewController` (the participant picker)

+Your user model will also need to implement the `ATLParticipant` protocol to work with Atlas.
 We recommend reading through the [Atlas documentation](https://developer.layer.com/docs/atlas) before you get started.

 ## Getting Oriented